dimforge/ncollide/mesh_generation/paths.md

 The returned point may be either a `procedural::path::StartPoint`, an `InnerPoint` or an `EndPoint`.
-If `EndOfSample` is returned, then the path generation is assumed to be done.
-There may be several pair of `StartPoint, InnerPoint` inside of the same path.
+If `EndOfSample` is returned, then the path generation is assumed to be completed.
+There may be several pairs of `StartPoint, InnerPoint` inside of the same path.
 This allows patterns like dashed lines.